Jp90-22/Design-Patterns-in-CSharp/README.md

 # Design patterns implemented in C#

-This console project is a documentation about some design patterns implemented in C# by me, in a simple way just for learning and refresh my memory when i need it.
+This console project is a documentation about some design patterns implemented in C# by me, in a simple way just for learning and refresh my memory when I need it.

 I got this resources from some videos in Youtube and [Refactoring Guru's page](https://refactoring.guru/) (Useful page if you want to learn about Refactoring and Software architecture).